-The discrete version of Eq.
-(D.2) is a master equation with near-neighbor hopping.
-The rates D_n are the same in both directions, and the solution is straightforward.
+The discrete version of equation (D.2) is a master equation with near-neighbor hopping.
+The rates $D_n$ are the same in both directions, and the solution is straightforward.

 The second strategy to solve the FPE, which looks more natural in the present context, is to stay with the x variable.
 One should realize that in this variable the ergodic state is not uniform.
 At steady state the current across each x bond is zero, satisfying where $w{x,x'}$ are transition rates between nodes.
-Selection rules forbid transitions between non-neighboring nodes, thus the W matrix contains only two diagonals at $x' = x \pm 1$.
-But unlike that master equation Eq.
-(4), here W is a non-symmetric matrix.
-The FPE can thus be viewed as a Pauli master equation for x [19].
+Selection rules forbid transitions between non-neighboring nodes, thus the W matrix contains only two diagonals at $x' = x \pm 1$ .
+But unlike the master equation of equation (4), here W is a non-symmetric matrix.
+The FPE can thus be viewed as a Pauli master equation for x[19].
 At steady state the probability distribution is identical to the normalized density of states, hence we deduce the relation

-$$w{x-1,x} P(x) = w{x,x-1} P(x-1)$$ (D.4)
+$$w{x-1,x} P(x) = w{x,x-1} P(x-1), \tag{D.4}$$